-The great thing about camp fires is that they tend to bring together people from all walks of life, who may under other circumstances never met each other nor spent anytime getting to know each other.
+The great thing about camp fires is that they tend to bring together people from all walks of life, who may under other circumstances never met each other nor spent any time getting to know each other.
 Strangers seeking the comfort and warmth of a fire readily swap tales of adventure, fiercely (but amicably) debate, laugh and always leave with a feeling of camaraderie and a healthy aroma of glorious wood smoke!

 It was around a fire in January 2011 that Gerhard “Guts” Swanepoel and Toby Jermyn met for the first time but they did not just leave the fire “infused with Mopane”….they left with the spark of an idea that was to become Pangolin Photo Safaris.

-How Guts and Toby happened to be in the same place (Phalaborwa) at the same time is a bit of an irrelevance but the fact that it even happen at all is in itself rather miraculous.
+How Guts and Toby happened to be in the same place (Phalaborwa) at the same time is a bit of an irrelevance but the fact that it even happened at all is in itself rather miraculous.

 Guts grew up in Pretoria, Toby in London.
 Guts joined the army, Toby worked in telecoms.
 Guts can fix anything mechanical, Toby cant.
 Guts is not a fan of an excel spreadsheet, Toby is.
-Guts doesnt really enjoy big cities, Toby enjoys a good international trade show.
+Guts doesn’t really enjoy big cities, Toby enjoys a good international trade show.

-It is quite probably the best partnership in terms of complimentary skill sets to have ever been formed.
+It is quite probably the best partnership in terms of complimentary skill-sets to have ever been formed.

 Photographically they are at different levels of the spectrum too.
-Guts is an award winning wildlife photographer and Toby regards himself as a semi competent happy snapper and this in its way emphasises the ethos of Pangolin Photo Safaris.
+Guts is an award-winning wildlife photographer and Toby regards himself as a semi-competent happy snapper and this in its way emphasises the ethos of Pangolin Photo Safaris.
 No matter how good or experienced a photographer you are there will always be a place for you with our company.

 During that fateful evening around the fire Guts and Toby realised that they had both had very similar ideas independently formed from one another.
-Guts was at that time running several overland tours for international clients and Toby had just completed a one year sabbatical where he drove himself from Cape Town through to Kenya.
+Guts was, at that time, running several overland tours for international clients and Toby had just completed a one-year sabbatical where he drove himself from Cape Town through to Kenya.